tomjoht/tomjoht.github.io/_restapicourse/pubapis_version_control_systems.md

 ## Different types of version control systems

 There are different types of version control systems.
-A `centralized` version control system requires everyone to check out or synchronize files with a central repository when editing them.
+A _centralized_ version control system requires everyone to check out or synchronize files with a central repository when editing them.
 This setup isn't so common anymore, since working with files on a central server tends to be slow.

-More commonly, software shops use `distributed` version control systems.
+More commonly, software shops use _distributed_ version control systems.
 The most common systems are probably Git and Mercurial.
-Largely due to Github, Git is the default version control repository for web and open source projects, so we'll be focusing on it more.
+Largely due to the fact that Github provides repositories for free on the web, Git is the most common version control repository for web and open source projects, so we'll be focusing on it more.
 However, these two systems share the same concepts and workflows.

 <figure><a href="http://github.com"><img src="{{ "/images/restapicourse/githubhomepage.png" | prepend: site.baseurl }}" alt="Github" /></a><figcaption>Github's distributed version control system allows for a phenomenon called "social coding."</figcaption></figure>